All Episodes

 Oh, there's no need to test illegal immigrants.

-They're not gonna be here very long.
+They're not going to be here very long.

 That was a lie, too.